nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 Sri Lanka’s sailors hold world fame for their excellence, skill, and performance, and they are a main resource in our nautical field.
 There is a considerable potential to earn foreign exchange and create job opportunities with high benefit for the country’s youth, through the development of the number of professional sailors in Sri Lanka.
 This proposed policy framework brings balanced access to the development of the industry and the contribution of different stakeholders, including the harbour, nautical companies, and specialists, to bring Sri Lanka to the forefront of the global nautical field.
 We hope to make Sri Lanka a main nautical centre in the world through the country’s location in the Indian Ocean, development of supply efficiency, and building a world-class maritime labour force.

-#### Principles

-- 3.12.P1) An integrated maritime control for sustainable usage of maritime resources

-- 3.12.P2) Being responsible and accountable for the protection of the maritime

-- 3.12.P3) vironment and resources

-- 3.12.P4) Access to common maritime resources and their personnel use are on

-- 3.12.P5) nsumption fee

-- 3.12.P6) Precautionary approach in decision-making on maritime control and

-- 3.12.P7) ministration

-- 3.12.P8) Community participation in the planning, usage, and conservation of

-- 3.12.P9) ritime and coastal areas and their resources

-- 3.12.P10) Benefits of maritime resources being

-- 3.12.P11) Fair distribution of the benefits of maritime resources among the public

 #### Activities

 ##### 3.12.A01) Training of sailors